kubernetes101/pib-dev/labs/outer-loop.md

 ## Force GitOps to Sync

-- We use Flux v2 for GitOps
-- Flux synchs on a schedule (1 minute)
-- We can force Flux to sync (reconcile) immediately at any time
+We use Flux v2 for GitOps.
+Flux syncs on a schedule  of 1 minute.
+We can force Flux to sync (reconcile) immediately at any time.

 ```bash